markvarga21/studentManager/README.md

 As any application, this contains some bugs and some sensitive parts too which are:

 - The application is only tested for romanian and hungarian passports due to privacy reasons.
 This means, that there is no legitimate way to test the application with other passports.
-- When refreshing the page, the login page comes in for a slight second then dissapears if the user is logged in.
-- If the user does not log out from the app, he/she will be remained logged in.
-- The backend is not fully tested.
+- The application (backend + frontend) is not fully tested yet.
-- Lack of registration option and authorization services.

 <p align="right">(<a href="#top">back to top</a>)</p>